-- 4.9 Sometimes, the Director will refer the conduct of the PUR to a PSR Committee for investigation.
-If this happens, the PSR Committee usually collects the same kind of information as the Director and uses legal notices to do this. - 4.10 PSR Committees also conduct hearings, which involve discussion about the conduct of the PUR when providing services to identified patients.
+- 4.9 Sometimes, the Director or an Associate Director will refer the conduct of the PUR to a PSR Committee for investigation.
+If this happens, the PSR Committee usually collects the same kind of information as the Director/Associate Directors and uses legal notices to do this. - 4.10 PSR Committees also conduct hearings, which involve discussion about the conduct of the PUR when providing services to identified patients.
 Those discussions are recorded in a transcript. - 4.11 When a Committee concludes its review, it prepares a draft and final report.
-If the final report contains findings of inappropriate practice it is provided to the Director and the Determining Authority.
-The Determining Authority decides what action to take if the Committee finds that the PUR has engaged in inappropriate practice, taking into account submissions from the PUR and any relevant information from the Director.
+If the final report contains findings of inappropriate practice it is provided to the Director/Associate Directors and the Determining Authority.
+The Determining Authority decides what action to take if the Committee finds that the PUR has engaged in inappropriate practice, taking into account submissions from the PUR and any relevant information from the Director/Associate Directors.
 The Determining Authority's decision is then provided to Medicare.